Inflammatory Arthritis and Bone Health

 If you have an inflammatory form of arthritis, proper treatment is important for preserving bone health and disease control, says University of Toronto professor and PsA researcher Dafna Gladman, MD.

-Several recent studies suggest that by blocking inflammatory cytokines, biologics both dampen arthritis inflammation and preserve bone health.
+Several studies suggest that by blocking inflammatory cytokines, biologics both dampen arthritis inflammation and preserve bone health.

 A study led by Dr. Gladman and published in the July 2019 issue of Arthritis Research & Therapy reported that PsA patients taking biologics experienced better bone health than other study participants not using biologics.
 And a 2019 review article published in Clinical and Experimental Rheumatology concluded that biologics have positive effects on bone turnover and bone mineral density above and beyond what comes from just controlling the disease.